oqtane/oqtane.framework/README.md

 To get started with Oqtane:

+   1.&nbsp;The initial release of Oqtane is compatible with [.NET Core 3.0 Preview 4 SDK (3.0.100-preview4-011223)](https://dotnet.microsoft.com/download/dotnet-core/3.0).
+Microsoft continues to release new versions of .NET Core 3.0 on a regular basis and we do our best to keep up; however, for the best results you should use the .NET Core 3.0 version which is declared to be compatible.

-   1.&nbsp;Install the latest preview of [Visual Studio 2019](https://visualstudio.com/preview) with the **ASP.NET and web development** workload.
+   2.&nbsp;Install the latest preview of [Visual Studio 2019](https://visualstudio.com/preview) with the **ASP.NET and web development** workload.

-   2.&nbsp;Install the latest [Blazor extension](https://go.microsoft.com/fwlink/?linkid=870389) from the Visual Studio Marketplace.
-This step makes Blazor templates available to Visual Studio.
+   3.&nbsp;Install the latest [Blazor extension](https://go.microsoft.com/fwlink/?linkid=870389) from the Visual Studio Marketplace.

-   3.&nbsp;Enable Visual Studio to use preview SDKs: Open **Tools** > **Options** in the menu bar.
+   4.&nbsp;Enable Visual Studio to use preview SDKs: Open **Tools** > **Options** in the menu bar.
 Open the **Projects and Solutions** node.
 Open the **.NET Core** tab.
 Check the box for **Use previews of the .NET Core SDK**.
 Select **OK**.

-   4.&nbsp;Open the **Oqtane.sln** solution file.
+   5.&nbsp;Open the **Oqtane.sln** solution file.
 If you want to develop using **server-side** Blazor ( which includes a full debugging experience in Visual Studio ) you should choose to Build the solution using the default Debug configuration.
 If you want to develop using **client-side** Blazor ( WebAssembly ) you should first choose the "Wasm" configuration option in the Visual Studio toolbar and then Build.

 Oqtane was created by [Shaun Walker](https://www.linkedin.com/in/shaunbrucewalker/) and is inspired by the DotNetNuke web application framework.
 Initially created as a proof of concept, Oqtane is a native Blazor application written from the ground up using modern .NET Core technology.
 It is a modular framework offering a fully dynamic page compositing model, multi-site support, designer friendly templates ( skins ), and extensibility via third party modules.